freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

     - You will be presented with a pull request template.
 This is a checklist that you should have followed before opening the pull request.

-    - Fill in the details as they seem fit you.
-This information will be reviewed and decide whether or not, your pull request is going to be accepted.
+    - Fill in the details where appropriate and/or necessary.
+This information will be reviewed and a decision will be made whether or not your pull request is going to be accepted.

     - If the PR is meant to fix an existing bug/issue then, at the end of your PR's description, append the keyword `closes` and #xxxx (where xxxx